rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

 - 200: Tags are listed in the body
   - tags will be populated with all the existing tags.
+- 429: Rate Limit Exceeded.
 - 500: Internal Server Error
   - tags will be undefined

 ### Create New Skill Tag `POST` `/api/v1/project/skill-tags/`

 Creates a new skill tag on the database.
 This can only be called by students.

 #### Request